Table of Contents

 What is phenylketonuria (PKU)?

-Phenylketonuria (PKU) is a rare condition where babies are born unable to break down an amino acid called phenylalanine.
+Phenylketonuria (PKU) is a rare genetic condition where babies are born unable to break down an amino acid called phenylalanine.
 This causes phenylalanine to build up.
-When phenylalanine levels get too high, it can cause damage to the brain.
+When phenylalanine levels get too high, it can damage the brain.
 This can lead to intellectual and developmental disabilities.

 Phenylalanine is found in foods that contain protein.
 PKU is manageable, mostly through your diet.
 The key to living with PKU successfully is finding it early.
-That is why all babies in the United States are screened for the disease at birth.
+That’s why all babies in the United States are screened for the disease at birth.

 Symptoms of phenylketonuria

 Newborns don’t initially have symptoms.
 But within a few months of birth, depending on the severity of the disease, symptoms begin to show.
 These include: